-The school offers the following programmes:
+KILAW offers the following programmes:

 - 1. Bachelor of Law LLB

-- 2. Master of Public Law LLM
+- Master of Public Law LLM

 - 3. Master of Private Law LLM

 - 4. Master of Law and financial transactions

 - 5. Diploma of law

-The School is subject to the internal and external evaluation procedures of the various accreditation bodies, as well as the periodic evaluation of the Advisory Board, in which a number of associates universities participate with in the frame- work of cooperation agreements with the School.
+KILAW is subject to the internal and external evaluation procedures of the various accreditation bodies, national and international, as well as the periodic evaluation of the Advisory Board, in which a number of associates universities participate in the framework of cooperation agreements with KILAW.